Skip to content

 Article content

-The Landscape of Landmark Quality project has won an Award of Merit from the Toronto Urban Design Awards in the “Large Places and/or Neighbourhood Designs” category.
+The Landscape of Landmark Quality project has won an Award of Merit from the Toronto Urban Design Awards (TUDA) in the “Large Places and/or Neighbourhood Designs” category.
 Now in its 35th year, the awards program celebrates contributions to the beauty, functionality, and livability of Toronto.

 Led by KPMB with landscape design by Michael Van Valkenburgh Associates (MVVA), the Landmark Project is an ambitious revitalization and pedestrianization of the nearly 200-year-old St. George Campus core.
 By removing surface parking and reimagining the landscape, the Landmark Project has reclaimed the 17-acre site as a welcoming, green hub — for both the university and the city.